Lepidium meyenii: Description

-History and controversy
+Taxonomy

 Antonio Vázquez de Espinosa described the plant following his visit to Peru circa 1598, and Bernabé Cobo described this plant in the early 17th century.
 Gerhard Walpers named the species Lepidium meyenii in 1843.
 In the 1990s, Gloria Chacon further distinguished a different species.
 She considered the widely cultivated natural maca of today to be a newer domesticated species, L. peruvianum.

 However, most botanists doubt this distinction and continue to call the cultivated maca L. meyenii.
-The Latin name recognized by the USDA similarly continues to be Lepidium meyenii.
+The Latin name recognized by the United States Department of Agriculture similarly continues to be Lepidium meyenii.
 It has been debated whether it is botanically correct to consider meyenii and peruvianum to be distinct from one another.
 A 2015 multi-center study found differences in taxonomy, visual appearance, phytochemical profiles and DNA sequences when comparing L. meyenii and L. peruvianum, suggesting that they are different and that their names should not be considered synonyms.